cosmos/cosmos-sdk/PENDING.md

 * [\#3717] Ignore unknown proposers in allocating rewards for proposers, in case unbonding period was just 1 block and proposer was already deleted.
 * [\#3726] Cap(clip) reward to remaining coins in AllocateTokens.

-* Update the vesting specification and implementation to cap deduction from `DelegatedVesting` by at most `DelegatedVesting`.
-This accounts for the case where the undelegation amount may exceed the original delegation amount due to truncation of undelegation tokens.

 ### Tendermint